Fernbank is open daily 10am to 5pm. Online tickets required for Members and Non-Members. Learn what we are doing to keep you safe.

 A prehistoric battle of gigantic proportions unfolds in the permanent exhibition Giants of the Mesozoic, filling the Museum's Great Hall.
 This exhibition recreates life in the badlands of Patagonia, Argentina, where the largest dinosaurs in the world were unearthed.

-Visitors stand at the feet of the world's largest dinosaurs immersed in a prehistoric snapshot that surrounds them in a predator-versus-prey clash.
+Visitors stand at the feet of some of the world's largest dinosaurs immersed in a prehistoric snapshot that surrounds them in a predator-versus-prey clash.

 Argentinosaurus defends itself from a surprise attack by Giganotosaurus, while a flock of 21 Pterodaustro and three Anhanguera scatter overhead in reaction to the commotion.